For In-Person Shows

 APPLYING

-• You must not have a current application (this year) for a FREE ADMISSION show with any other organisation (this includes Laughing Horse, Heroes of Comedy, Just The Tonic and Frankenstein’s).
+- You must not have a current application (this year) for a FREE ADMISSION show with any other organisation (this includes Laughing Horse, Heroes of Fringe, Just The Tonic and Frankenstein’s), even if some of the seats are ticketed (see FAQ).
 If you have had a show with them in previous years that’s fine.

 PREPARING